icoderone/NHT/files_deploy/files_deploy.rst

 Networks preparation
 +++++++++++++++++++++

-Launch a web browser and log into POC0xx-ABC PRISM with IP 10.21.xx.37, User: admin, Password: techX2019!
+Launch a web browser and log into POCxx-ABC PRISM with IP 10.21.xx.37, User: admin, Password: techX2019!

 Firstly, we need to make sure a primary and a secondary network are created for File Service.